- File Formats

 A sale contract is a legal document officially documenting an exchange of goods or services, the terms of the exchange, and the parties involved.
 Sales contracts and service agreements are all part of the inescapable paperwork that comes with the legal territory in any business transaction.

 Depending on the sale and its relevant details, the contract template will vary.
 You might be buying or selling real estate, a car, furniture, or your own professional services.
-High-value assets that people pay serious money for will require more than a one-size-fits-all contract, and here is where these free samples can help you out.
+High-value assets that people pay serious money for will require more than a one-size-fits-all contract, and here is where these free sales samples can help you out.

 If you’ve ever signed a Business Contract or a Construction Contract, you will readily understand the difference between a sales contract and a bill of sale.
 At first glance, a bill of sale is exactly like the sales contract.
 It is also a legal document that officially documents a business transaction—an exchange of goods or services for a price.